kiavashp/kiavashp.github.io/docs/_words/masked-bandits.md

 This was once our world too
 something we pretend to still believe

-I step outside, the sky it whistles;
+Outside the sky whistles
+My lips quiver in the cold

-their scratching can barely be heard
+I listen, but their scratching can now barely be heard

-I stop to listen, take another step breathe softly, and hang on every word

-The deck boards creak and the clawing stops my thoughts, they start to slow
+I step closer, the deck creaks and their clawing suddenly stops

+I breath deep and finally
+I'm able to slow my thoughts

+The quiet of night gently returns and
-I breathe the midnight air once more then return to sleep, now undisturbed
+I go back to sleep, now undisturbed

 Fucking raccoons.